mateomckee/nacc/README.md

 # nacc - not a c compiler

 A hand-written C subset compiler targeting AArch64 assembly, built from scratch in 3 months.
-Compiles a subset of C all the way down to a native binary on a Raspberry Pi 4B (or any AArch64 machine).
+Compiles a subset of C all the way down to native binary on a Linux AArch64 machine (e.g., a Raspberry Pi 4B).

 No AI code, compiler frameworks, or parser generators were used.
 I wrote every stage, every line, in pure C code. :)